 visit and live.

 FACT: Based on the estimate that the diagnosed cases of Valley Fever are only 2% of all the people infected in a given year, Valley Fever infected well over 400,000 people in 2006.
 Before 2006, 65% of America’s Valley Fever cases were said to be contracted in Arizona.
-However, Arizona's caseload in 2006 was the worst Valley Fever epidemic in history and 2007 is not far behind.
+However, Arizona's caseload in 2006 was the worst Valley Fever epidemic in history, almost every following year was also "the worst Valley Fever epidemic in history", and the totals have gone far enough for the 2% estimate to reach dramatically higher numbers.
 The Bakersfield area in California is considered “hyperendemic” to Valley Fever.
 Most victims suffer without an adequate diagnosis, antifungal medications are frequently ineffective at resolving symptoms, and reactivations are common.
-The fungus that causes Valley Fever is regulated as a biological weapon in the Antiterrorism and Effective Death Penalty Act of 1996 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
+The fungus that causes Valley Fever was regulated as a biological weapon in the Antiterrorism and Effective Death Penalty Act of 1996 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
 The spores can also be blown hundreds of miles beyond an endemic region and can therefore infect people in other regions of the states.